Core concepts

 Note

-Push and pull operate at the project level (not individual graphs).
-Define graphs in your project and push/pull the whole project.
+Push and pull operate at the project level (not individual agents).
+Define agents in your project and push/pull the whole project.

 See the CLI Reference for full command details.